 Parsifal moves away from his mother after seeing 5 Knights while out playing symbolises adulthood’s progression (5 being the number of wholeness – quintessence).

-Parsifal leaves home with his homespun garment signifying his emotional attachment to his mother, which will need to be shed as he matures.
-His mother offering the advice ‘don’t ask too many questions’, halts him for asking the all-important ‘whom does the Grail serve’ later on in the story, signifying a holding back of consciousness in the young man.
+Parsifal leaves home with his homespun garment signifying his emotional attachment to his mother, which must be shed as he matures.
+His mother offering the advice ‘don’t ask too many questions’, halts him from asking the all-important ‘whom does the Grail serve’ later in the story, signifying a holding back of consciousness in the young man.

 Arthur’s Court and Laughing Damsel

-Parsifal then meets the Red Knight who is bold and powerful, who he kills with a dagger to the eye.
-The Red Knight is the shadow side of masculinity and is often in the outer world (in competition/sports) but sometimes in the inner worlds.
+Parsifal then meets the bold and powerful Red Knight, who he kills with a dagger to the eye.
+The Red Knight is the shadow side of masculinity and is often seen in the outer world (in competition/sports) but sometimes in the inner world.
 If the Red Knight battle goes badly, the man may grow up with bullying and angry tendencies or be beaten by shyness.

 In the literal sense, Gouramond advice about chastity makes little sense.
 His advice was to avoid living out the softness of femininity but know its value in the inner world.